Happy-Ferret/goproc/README.md

 Process management API for Go.

 ## Project Status
 This is a stub.
+No more than _explorative programming_ for the moment.
 Work in progress...

 ## Example
 ```go